Introduction

 -

-vault operator generate-root -dr-token -init
+$ vault operator generate-root -dr-token -init

-vault operator generate-root -dr-token
+$ vault operator generate-root -dr-token

-# it will ask for unseal/recovery keys.vault operator generate-root -dr-token -otp=$OTP -decode=ENCODED_TOKEN
+# it will ask for unseal/recovery keys.$ vault operator generate-root -dr-token -otp=$OTP -decode=ENCODED_TOKEN

 -

-generated in above step.
-Here token is Secondary token generated on ClusterB.
 This will set ClusterA as DR secondary of ClusterB.
-This steps is required to make sure all the changed data (during the time ClusterB was Primary) on ClusterB is replicated to ClusterA.vault write sys/replication/dr/secondary/update-primary dr_operation_token=$DR_TOKEN_2 token="xxx"
+Which is required to synchronize the new data written to ClusterB (during the time ClusterB was Primary)

 -